danhans42/pio_breakout_shield/README.md

 Credit and Thanks
 =================

 To note: the PCB layout and design is the work of Nicolas Noble who was kind enough to design this for me.
 Thanks for this and the PIO-Breakout, without none of this would have been possible.
-Same for UNIROM (thanks sickle) which is indispensible for easy debugging of hardware like this.
+Same for UNIROM (thanks sickle) which is indispensable for easy debugging of hardware like this.

 For more info or psx related chat - join us on psx.dev discord (http://psx.dev/)